VidalQuevedo/wordpress-post-table-of-contents/README.md

 wordpress-post-table-of-contents
 =========================================

-Plugin to generate a jQuery-based table of contents from the heading tags (h1 - h6) within the body of a post.
+WordPress Plugin to generate a jQuery-based table of contents based on heading tags within the body of a post (h1 to h6)